ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 ```

 :::info
 Descending indexes are supported only for the InnoDB storage engine.
-You can learn more about Descending Indexes and their limitations in MySQL from official documentation [here](https://dev.mysql.com/doc/refman/8.0/en/descending-indexes.html).
+You can learn more about Descending Indexes and their limitations in MySQL from the [official documentation](https://dev.mysql.com/doc/refman/8.0/en/descending-indexes.html).
 :::

-We have seen that creating a descending index is a smart choice when it comes to usage of queries with `ORDER BY` clause.
+We have seen that creating a descending index is a smart choice when using queries with `ORDER BY` clauses.
 Now, let's see how we can easily manage descending indexes in MySQL using Atlas.

 ### Managing Descending Indexes is easy with Atlas